Skip to content

 Back to Blog

-high severity March 04, 2026 · scope unconfirmed
+high severity March 04, 2026 · 3 min read Unverified claim — what this is

 Öztekin Group Listed by dragonforce Ransomware Group

-On March 4, 2026, the dragonforce Ransomware Group added the Öztekin Group to its leak site, confirming that internal files had been exfiltrated from the Turkish construction company during a ransomware attack.
+On March 4, 2026, the dragonforce Ransomware Group added the Öztekin Group to its leak site, claiming that internal files had been exfiltrated from the Turkish construction company during a ransomware attack.
 Anyone whose personal or business data was stored in those systems could now be exposed, including employees, clients, suppliers, and their families.

 Public reporting indicates the Öztekin Group, which designs and builds industrial, residential, and commercial projects, suffered a ransomware intrusion.
 The attackers claim to have stolen internal files although the exact volume and specific data types remain unconfirmed in available reporting.
 The listing appeared on the dragonforce leak site with a post UUID that links directly to the group’s public shaming page.
 No ransom payment deadline has been publicly detailed in secondary coverage, but the mere presence on the leak site means the stolen data could surface at any time.